wp-plugins/cms2cms-mybb-to-bbpress-convertor/readme.txt

 ﻿=== CMS2CMS: myBB to bbPress Convertor   ===
 Contributors: cms2cms
-Tags: myBB to bbPress, myBB to bbPress mirgation, convert myBB to bbPress, migrate myBB to bbPress Requires at least: 3.0.0
+Tags: myBB to bbPress, myBB to bbPress migration, convert myBB to bbPress, migrate myBB to bbPress, bbPress, mybb Requires at least: 3.0.0
 Tested up to: 3.8
 Stable tag: 3.6.2